CDH-SC/clo3/README.md

 `sudo certbot --nginx`

 Answer all the questions as given, and be sure to choose the **redirect** option for the final question.
+Please note that changes to the DNS can take up to 5 minutes to propogate.
+Also, make sure your browser is not using a cached version of the site if you are not seeing the changes you expected.
+It is common to use the "private mode" of a browser for troubleshooting of this type.

 `sudo nginx -s reload`